G class Melbourne tram: Design

-The G-class tram will be based on the Alstom Flexity 2, which is used on several tram networks around the world, including the Gold Coast G:Link in Queensland.
-The tram will be customised to Melbourne's network and will include 65% locally made content.
-The fleet is designed to use less electric power than the E-Class so as not to require new power or traction infrastructure, and will utilise onboard battery power storage which will be recharged by regenerative braking, thereby limiting current draw at peak times and reducing overall power use by 30-40%.
+The G class tram is based on the Alstom Flexity 2, which is used on several tram networks around the world, including the Gold Coast G:Link in Queensland.
+The tram is customised to Melbourne's network and includes 65% locally made content.
+The fleet is designed to use less electric power than the E Class so as not to require new power or traction infrastructure, and utilises onboard battery power storage which is recharged by the overhead lines and regenerative braking, thereby limiting current draw at peak times and reducing overall power use by 30-40%.

 Alstom has committed that the new trams will conform with federal disability-access regulations.
-The G-Class will be low-floor and will include additional doors for users of wheelchairs and mobility scooters.
-The Government will consult with accessibility groups during the final design process to refine the accessibility features.
+The G Class is low-floor and includes additional doors for users of wheelchairs and mobility scooters.
+The Government had consulted extensively with accessibility, passenger, and technical stakeholders during the design process to refine the tram in response to needs and preferences.

-The tram will be 25 m long, designed to hold up to 150 passengers with seating for 48.
-That makes them smaller than the E-class tram, which can hold 210 passengers and is 33.45 m long, but they will be able to carry more passengers than the Z, A or B-class trams.
+The tram is 25 m long, designed to hold up to 150 passengers with seating for 48.
+That makes it smaller than the E Class tram, which can hold 210 passengers and is 33.45 m long, but they are able to carry more passengers than the Z or A Class trams.

-Classification
+Classification and numbering

-Initially classified "F-class", the trams will be classified "G-class", in keeping with Melbourne tramway practice, because they are the seventh generation of trams, and the letter G is the seventh letter of the alphabet.
+At the time of contract award in April 2022, the new trams were classified "G Class", in keeping with Melbourne tramway practice to assign a letter-based classification to each different type of vehicle.
+This was selected as the new fleet is the seventh generation of trams to operate in Melbourne and the letter G is the seventh letter of the alphabet.
+Vehicles have also received numbers in the '7nnn' series.

-Maidstone tram facility
+Maidstone tram maintenance and stabling facility

+Maidstone Tram Depot is a new tram maintenance and stabling facility built in the suburb of Maidstone in suburban Melbourne, Victoria.
+It started construction in 2023 and opened for tram maintenance and commissioning activities in 2025.
+The new depot has 11 maintenance roads and stabling for up to 40 trams, with space to be expanded for up to 61 trams in future.
+It will be the main maintenance location for the new G Class fleet.

-Maidstone tram depot is a new tram depot built in the suburb of Maidstone in suburban Melbourne, Victoria.
-It started construction in 2023 and is set to open in 2026.
-All new G-Class Trams will be maintained at Maidstone depot.
-The depot is off Route 82 which currently runs from Moonee Ponds to Footscray.
-This depot will serve Routes 57, 59 and 82, which currently only runs B and Z class high floor trams from Essendon depot.
+The depot is connected to the main Melbourne tram network via a short spur in Hampstead and Williamson roads that connects to Route 82 which currently runs from Moonee Ponds to Footscray.
+This depot will serve Routes 57, 59 and 82, which currently only run B and Z class high floor trams from the Essendon depot.